poeticAndroid/pretty-gd-js/README.md

 ### 1.14.1

- - When `--dir` or `--watch` are used without specifying a `path`, it will default to current directory.
+ - If `--dir` or `--watch` are used without specifying a `path`, it will default to current directory.
  - Command-line tool will safely ignore files and folders it cannot access.

 ### 1.14.0